vanderpatrick/skate-universe/README.md

 - My mentor.
 - Code Institute for giving the best support to develop this project.
 - And all friends involved with helping this project.
+- cornishcoder1 by recomendation of my mentor to inspire my custom models for this project

 # Media